vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete syslog servers.

 ### /1.0/appliance-management/components
-Working with Components
+Working With Components
 ----

-The NSX Manager appliance has the following components:
+The NSX Manager appliance has the following components.

 Component | Description |
 ------|--------